 To let E-Maj work, some other technical objects are also created at extension installation time:

-- more than 100 functions, about half of them being directly callable by users,
+more than 150 functions, more than 70 of them being directly callable by users,

 - the name of the log table is: